LilySu/GridGrok/README.md

 ## Getting Started

 1. Create a `.env` file based on the `.env` example (see below)
+2. Navigate to the frontend directory -->
+`npm install`
+`npm run dev`
-2. Install the dependencies with e.g. `pip install -r requirements.txt`. _(Python 3.8+ required.
+3. Navigate to the backend directory --> Install the dependencies with e.g. `pip install -r requirements.txt`. _(Python 3.8+ required.
 Working in a virtual environment is suggested as general best practice)_.
-3. Run the app with `python app.py` !
+4. Within the backend directory, run the app with `python main.py` !

 ### The dot-env file